 Candyland party ideas

-Candy Land® path
+Candy Land® Path

-Chica decorated the top of the cake with a simplified version of the board and added lots of candy and the plastic playing pieces from the game.
+Chica decorated the top of the cake with a simplified version of the board and added lots of candy and the actual plastic playing pieces from the game.
 I bought a Candy Land® rug to put under the cake on the table instead of using a traditional table cloth.